nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

    This app will not work with earlier versions of Java 8.

 1. Download the latest `taskmanager.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Address Book.
+2. Copy the file to the folder you want to use as the home folder for your task manager.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    > <img src="docs/images/task-manager-gui.png" width="300">